 The Commission has provided the minimum filing requirements (below) to assist the Commission in determining whether a market participant has met the requirements set out in sections 3(3)(a) and (b) of the Fair, Efficient and Open Competition Regulation.

 Template process for reviewing applications Fair Efficient and Open Competition Regulation Background Discussion Paper Stakeholder Comments Market Oversight and Enforcement Division contacts

 Filing an application - instructions

-The Commission's system software has been modified to handle the confidential nature of Preferential Sharing of Records applications as long as the type of application submitted is designated as a Preferential Sharing of Records application.
+The Commission's electronic filing system software (eFiling System) has been modified to handle the confidential nature of preferential sharing of records applications as long as the applicant requests and registers a proceeding type "Records Sharing" to the division "Markets."

-Applications are expected to be filed electronically through the Digital Data Submission (DDS) Service.
-In order to file applications through DDS, applicants or their representatives require a DDS User ID and the role "Submit Facilities/Resources/Utilities Application" on the DDS user profile.
-Requirements for account set-up are outlined in the DDS User Guide.
+Applications are expected to be filed electronically through the eFiling System.
+In order to file applications through the eFiling System, applicants or their representatives require an eFiling System account.
+The eFiling System User Guide provides detailed instructions on the use of the system.

 Any questions with respect to the eFiling System may be directed by email to firstname.lastname@example.org or by telephone at 403-592-4500.